-I experienced being “out of flow” with a creative project this weekend when a vlog I’ve been straining to make turned to shit.
+I experienced being “out of flow” with a creative project this weekend when a vlog I’ve been working on just wasn’t happening.
 The whole process was painstakingly difficult.
 Nothing worked.
 Nothing flowed.
 It was frustrating from the very beginning.
 Finally on Sunday afternoon, I trashed it.
 I wish I had of given up sooner because I could have had a pretty amazing weekend.

 In contrast, every other vlog I’ve created has been wonderfully uplifting and fun to make.
 Even though there was a lot of action involved, the process felt fun and relaxed.
 Since my previous vlogs emerged from an inspired place, I didn’t have to strain for a great end result.
 This fluid outpouring of creativity is how you know you’re “in the flow”.

 The essence of the Universe does not operate in an arduous manner; it unfolds with grace.
 Grass doesn’t strain to grow; it just grows.
 The sun does not strain to shine; it just shines.
 Simple.
 High five, Mother Earth.